MontiCore/montiarc/docs/component/Testing.md

 ## Controlling How Tests Are Run

-If the MontiArc Gradle plugin is used tests are automatically run during the test task.
-This can be run manually by executing `gradle test`.
+If the MontiArc Gradle plugin is used, tests are automatically run during the test task.
+The task only considers components located in the test source directory that have the `<<test>>` stereotype.
+The test task can be run specifically by executing `gradle test`.

-Individual tests can also be run with the `gradle test -tests SomeTestComponent` command, where `SomeTestComponent` is the name of a component that has a `<<test>>` stereotype.
+Individual tests can also be run with the `gradle test -tests SomeTestComponent` command, where `SomeTestComponent` is the name of the test component.